Kroc/v80/bin/wla-dx/README.txt

-If the specified argument is defined (argument number two, in the example), then the following piece of code is acknowledged until ".ENDIF"/".ELSE" occurs in the macro, otherwise it is skipped.
+If the specified argument is defined (argument number two, in the example), then the following piece of code is acknowledged until ".ENDIF" / ".ELSE" occurs in the macro, otherwise it is skipped.

 This is not a compulsory directive. ".IFDEFM" works only inside a macro.